Pirate-ai001/CleanReturn-for-ES-DE/README.md

 | `LauncherProcessName` | `steam`, `EpicGamesLauncher`, *blank*       | Optional, depends on launcher                 |
 | `GAME_PATH`           | `C:\Games\Blur\Blur.exe`                    | Required for Non-Steam only                   |

+👉 For a detailed step-by-step walkthrough with examples, see [Adding-New-Games.md](Adding-New-Games.md)

 ## 5. Launch via ES-DE

 Place the .bat files in your ES-DE Windows ROMs folder (e.g. G:\ES-DE\Roms\windows) and launch them directly from ES-DE.